-The Longmeadow Parkway Fox River Bridge Corridor is a proposed four-lane Fox River Bridge crossing and four-lane minor arterial roadway corridor with a median, approximately 5.6 miles in length, to alleviate traffic congestion in northern Kane County.
+The Longmeadow Parkway Fox River Bridge Corridor is a four-lane Fox River Bridge crossing and four-lane minor arterial roadway corridor with a median, approximately 5.6 miles in length, constructed to alleviate traffic congestion in northern Kane County.
 The proposed road passes through portions of the Villages of Algonquin, Carpentersville and Barrington Hills, as well as unincorporated areas of Kane County.
 The western terminus is at Huntley Road west of Randall Road, approximately 1,300 feet northwest of the Huntley/Boyer intersection.
 From Huntley Road to the Fox River, the corridor primarily traverses mostly undeveloped properties or new subdivisions; these subdivisions were developed with a dedicated right-of-way to accommodate the proposed corridor.
 After crossing the river, the corridor parallels existing Bolz Road, to the eastern project terminus at Illinois Route 62.

 Detailed information regarding the improvement can be found under "Other Documents" near the bottom of this website.